 The 2022 Arlington Million has shifted from the shuttered Arlington International to anchor a day dedicated to Arlington’s racing history hosted by Churchill Downs.

-The Pizza Man has become a fixture for the turf races at Arlington Park as he enters the Million on Saturday.
-Acoompanying him are several international contenders in addition to talented opponets Beach Patrol, Divisidero and Oscar Nominated.
-Additionally on the card is the Beverly D that features Dacita, Kitten’s Roar, Zipessa and several international runners.
+In the past, The Pizza Man was a fixture for the turf races at Arlington Park and entered the Million.
+Accompanying him were several international contenders in addition to talented opponents Beach Patrol, Divisidero and Oscar Nominated.
+Additionally on the traditional card is the Beverly D that featured the likes of Dacita, Kitten’s Roar, Zipessa and several international runners.

 Arlington Million international scouting report: Fanciful Angel

 Arlington Million international scouting report: Scottish

 Find all related stories in our Arlington Million day news and notes page.

 - Race 1 – 12:15pm

 - Race 4 – 1:57pm